 About Hasmik's Work

-Hasmik is a Master’s Student in the Energy and Resources Group at UC Berkeley.
-In her research and work, Hasmik focuses on food sovereignty in Armenia and California.
-Her research involves recently displaced Armenians from Artsakh who now live in the Republic of Armenia.
-Hasmik looks at the ways that backyard gardens, small-scale farms, and foraging practices can generate food sovereignty and maintain cultural heritage following ethnic cleansing.
-In the California context, Hasmik’s role with University of California Agriculture and Natural Resources involves doing research and outreach with urban farmers across California to advance policies that support justice-oriented urban farming at state and national levels.
+Hasmik is a PhD Student in the Environmental Science, Policy, and Management department at UC Berkeley.
+In her research and work, Hasmik focuses on food sovereignty and climate adaptation in Armenia and California.
+Her research engages recently displaced Armenians from Artsakh who now live in the Republic of Armenia.
+Hasmik looks at the ways backyard gardens, small-scale farms, and foraging practices can generate food sovereignty and respond to changes in climate following people’s ethnic cleansing from Artsakh.
+In the California context, Hasmik’s role with University of California Agriculture and Natural Resources involves doing research and outreach with urban farmers across California to advance policies that support justice-oriented urban agriculture.